-An Einkorn flour yellow cake with chocolate buttercream frosting will make any day feel like a celebration!
-This recipe is a delicious twist on a classic cake because it’s made with Einkorn flour but you can use any flour you like.
-The rich chocolate buttercream frosting is made with grass-fed butter and coconut oil.
-So you could call this a healthy recipe that’s perfect for satisfying your sweet tooth.
-Couldn’t you?
+An Einkorn yellow cake with chocolate buttercream frosting will make any day feel like a celebration!
+This recipe is a delicious twist on a classic cake because it’s made with Einkorn flour, but you can use any all-purpose flour you like.
+Crown your Einkorn yellow cake with luscious chocolate buttercream frosting to add the perfect touch of indulgence.
+This recipe is perfect for satisfying any sweet tooth.
+Let’s get baking!

 Why Einkorn flour?